 1. Love Handle Burgers

-Love Handle Buergers' fully vegan and classic American style menu, vegetarians, meat-eaters and vegans are all invited to try out their appetising burgers.
+Love Handle Burgers' fully vegan and classic American-style menu, vegetarians, meat-eaters, and vegans are all invited to try out their appetising burgers.
 The burger patties are made of plant-based meat and paired together with different sauces to create classic favourites such as the Cheeseburger, Fillet-o-Fishless, and even a Vegan “Ramli”.

-Analogue’s is a resto-bar that’s located in the heart of the city, and their plant-based menu is loved by many.
-These include jackfruit tacos with flavourful, meaty rempah-spiced filling, as well as pumpkin dumplings that boast of a smooth, soft skin.
+Analogue’s is a resto bar in the heart of the city, and many love their plant-based menu.
+These include jackfruit tacos with flavourful, meaty rempah-spiced filling, as well as pumpkin dumplings that boast of smooth, soft skin.
 Diners can pair these dishes with their favourite drinks.